KajalBormon/hall-seat-management/README.md

-## Muhuri Central Admin
+## Hall Management System

 ### Overview:

-The Muhuri Central Admin application plays a central role in your Muhuri SaaS solution.
-It provides functionality for onboarding companies, managing their basic information, and synchronizing data across their respective MUHURI databases.
+The Hall Management System is a standalone application designed to manage halls, rooms, and seat plans in an organized way.
+It provides administrators with tools to create halls, configure rooms, assign seats (e.g., 101-a, 101-b, etc.), and manage hall-related operations efficiently.

 ### Installation: